 - The Guardians are at both ends of the Carnegie Ave./Hwy 10 bridge over the Cuyahoga River.
 Suggested parking at the West Side Market on the corner of Hwy 10 and W. 25th St., then walk east onto the bridge.

-Visitor Tips and News About The Guardians of Traffic
+Visitor Tips and News About The Guardians of Transportation

 At both ends of Cleveland's Lorain-Carnegie Bridge (Hope Memorial Bridge) are four larger-than-life statues known to residents as "The Guardians of Traffic."
 The Guardians each hold a different vehicle in their hands, which is meant to portray the history of ground transport.